guilleng/c-programming-a-modern-approach-solutions/chapter09/exercises/09/README.md

 }
 ```

 ---

 The code is deceiving.
-At first sight it seems to be swapping the values of two integer variables, but its output will be:
+At first sight it seems to be swapping the values of two
+integer variables, but its output will be:

 ```
 i = 1, j = 2
 ```

-The reason is that in C arguments are passed by value and the function `swap` does not have any statement modifying the execution environment in scope of the main function.
+The reason is that in C arguments are passed by value.
+The function `swap`
+doesn't have statements that modify the execution environment in scope of the
+main function.